We often receive e-mails asking, "Are Your Soaps & Shampoos pH Balanced?"

 - The purpose of any skin cleansing agent, whether it is pH balanced or not, is to get rid of the fatty sebum (oily) layer on your skin that holds the dirt and contaminants.
 While removing this fatty layer may make us feel clean, aren’t we disrupting the “acid mantle” by removing it?
 So basically we are creating a problem because of our cleanliness.

-- The acid mantle pH fluctuates and varies depending the region of the body it is covering.
-The acid mantle is also influenced by gender, time of day, age, physical activity, weather, what and how much we eat, what and how much we drink, ethnic origin, health, medication, the environment and the uniqueness of the micro-flora and the normal secretions of your skin.
+- The acid mantle pH fluctuates and varies depending gender, time of day, age, physical activity, weather, what and how much we eat, what and how much we drink, ethnic origin, health, medication, the environment and the uniqueness of the micro-flora and the normal secretions of your skin and even the region of the body it is covering.
 With so many factors influencing the skin’s pH, how can a product claim to be "pH balanced."
 I guess the question we should ask is, pH balanced to what?

 - The claim "pH balanced" is advertised by many skin care companies.
 The claim implies that these products are more beneficial to your skin.
 While pH balanced skin and hair care products may have a lower pH, are the ingredients, like synthetic detergents, needed to make them "pH balanced" really better for your skin?
 There are so many studies that link irritated and inflamed skin conditions to synthetic additives in skincare products.

-- The acidic environment of the acid mantle helps protect us from harmful bacteria that do not like an acidic environment.
-But, the pH of a well made natural soap (which is used and rinsed off) will not cause long-term changes in the natural pH of skin.
+- The pH of a well made natural soap (which is used and rinsed off) will not cause long-term changes in the natural pH of skin.
 After bathing, your skin begins re-secreting the mantle immediately and "healthy skin will regain its acid mantle within 15 to 30 minutes."
-(Dr. Zoe Draelos: "Dermatology" April 1, 2011) Do we really believe that within less than the one hour it takes to restore our acid mantle, our bodies are going to be overrun with colonies of pathogenic bacteria?
+(Dr. Zoe Draelos: "Dermatology" April 1, 2011)

 Whatever product we choose to clean our skin, pH balanced or not, will not only remove the natural sebum (fat) but will also remove the natural skin microflora or good bacteria, which help stabilize the pH of the skin as well as protect us from bad bacteria.